lnxpy/hashnode/clgce8p7a000q09jv8f3d8p9a.md

 #### Ellipsis as unit test bodies

 Another interesting use case of ellipsis in Python is that you can use them as the body of your unfinished unit tests just in case they don't break the whole testing system.
-Overall, it's fine to use Ellipses for your function's body if it's an isolated function and not related to or required by other components.
+Overall, it's fine to use ellipses for your function's body if it's an isolated function and not related to or required by other components.

 The main criterion for a unit test function is that it has to be isolated so feel free to use ellipses as their bodies.